mprograms/SimpleRotary/readme.md

 - Limit your calls to Serial.print() on rotation / button press.
 - Place a delay between Serial.print()'s to allow the pulses to keep up.

+### Unreliable Rotation Readings While Using LCD

+Refreshing or rewriting your LCD too often can result in missed pulses from the rotary encoder when it is turning at higher speeds.
+This is caused by the extra time it takes the LCD to completely rewrite.
+There are a couple options to fixing this issue.

+- Don't rewrite the entire lcd screen each time there is a pulse from the rotary encoder.
+Only update the part of the screen that is required.
+- Use a short delay to update the lcd after (n) milliseconds.